 Step 5: You will now have an idea about how hard and how much time you will need to prepare for the test.
 Based on the number of weeks or days in your estimate, you may now pick your test date and time.
 An alternative approach would be to start your preparation and thereafter, book your test date and location, when you reach 50% of your target.

 Step 6: With the estimate from the previous step, prepare a concise study prep plan, along with a milestone chart.
 In your plan, you may allocate x amount of days/weeks for studying each test section or each study guide.
 Note: The science section is very exhaustive, so it definitely needs more preparation time.

 Step 7: Follow your plan and get studying.

 Step 8: Gauge your progress by tracking your plan, and tick off items in the milestone chart.

 Step 9: Take as many as practice tests as possible, at the end of your test preparation and before your actual test date.
 Time your practice tests based on actual test limits and make sure you attempt as many test questions as possible.
 Avoid spending more than one minute per test question.
 Skip difficult test questions and come back to them at the end of the test for a review.

 Step 10: Stay calm and composed on the day of the test.
 Arrive early for the test.
 Also be aware that there are usually no breaks during the actual test.

 You may customize parts of this plan to suit your learning needs and style.
 However, be assured, that a systematic plan and subsequent execution of the plan, such as this, will definitely guarantee good scores!

-We hope this article has answered most of your questions on ATI testing TEAS and has also provided you with a clear road-map ahead.
+We hope this article has answered most of the questions of aspiring nurses also provided you with a clear road-map ahead.
 Wish you all the best for an excellent TEAS score!